madsolar8582/SLRNetworkMonitor/README.md

 You may download the latest binary from the [releases page](https://github.com/madsolar8582/SLRNetworkMonitor/releases) and then include it in your project.

-⚠️ Note: If you use the binary release (not a .xcframework), you will need to strip the simulator architectures from the framework on iOS, tvOS, and watchOS as App Store Connect disallows unused architectures from being submitted.
-This is not needed if Carthage or CocoaPods is used.
-Example: [Stack Overflow](https://stackoverflow.com/a/42642209).

 #### Source Installation

 If you want to build the library from source in your own project, you can either: